Data Governance Toolkit: Your Rights Under UK GDPR

 Challenge Them: Send a formal written response, citing the specific GDPR articles you believe they have breached.

 Escalate to the ICO: If you're still unsatisfied, you can complain to the Information Commissioner’s Office (ICO) within three months of the organisation's last meaningful response.
-You can file a complaint at

 6. Final Note: These Are Your Rights, Not Requests